 Random forest

 Another popular decision-tree ensembling method are random forests (Breiman, 2001).
 Like boosted tree ensembles, random forests fit a large number of decision trees, and the ensemble’s predictions average over the predictions of the individual trees.
 Random forests do not employ sequential learning: each tree is fitted, without adjusting for predictions of the other trees in the ensemble.
-Unlike boosting, random forests employ trees with many splits: in the original algorithm of (Breiman, 2001), the training observations are split into subgroups until no further splitting is possible.
-This yields very complex trees, with have very low bias, but very high variance.
+Unlike boosting, random forests employ trees with many splits: in the original algorithm (Breiman, 2001), the training observations are split into subgroups until no further splitting is possible.
+This yields very complex trees, that have very low bias, but very high variance.
 This very high variance is reduced by averaging over the predictions of the many trees in the ensemble.
 Later studies, however, have shown that large trees can lead to unstable results when there are many correlated predictors that are at best weakly correlated to the response (Segal, 2004).
 It is thus beneficial to grow large, but not too large trees; the optimal tree size is best determined through CV.

 The most characteristic feature of random forests is how it selects variables for splitting.
 Random forests select a random sample of mtry candidate predictor variables for every split in every tree.
 From this set of predictor variables, the best splitting variable and value is then selected.
 This adds a level of randomization to the algorithm, from which the method also received its name.
 This randomization might appear counter intuitive: In fact, it only increases the variance of each individual tree, without reducing bias.
 However, the predictive performance of the ensemble is actually improved by the randomization.
 Without the randomization, each tree of the ensemble would likely use the same set of relatively strong predictors, and thus be very similar.
 Averaging over many very similar trees is unlikely to improve predictive accuracy.
 Because the randomization makes the trees more dissimilar, it strengthens the performance of the ensemble.